b08x/b08x.github.io/_notes/NLP/Challenges of Human-AI Interaction.md

 # Challenges of Human-AI Interaction

+Wikipedia: "Chaos Engineering is the discipline of experimenting on a system in order to build confidence in the system's capability to withstand turbulent conditions in production."

+TechTarget: "Chaos engineering is the process of testing a distributed computing system to ensure that it can withstand unexpected disruptions."

+**Planning an experiment:** where you design and choose a scenario in which your system should fail to operate properly

+* You execute the smallest possible experiment to test your theory
+* If nothing goes wrong, you scale your experiment and make the blast radius bigger.
+If your system breaks, you better understand why and start dealing with it
+* The process then repeats itself either with same scenario or a new one.

+---

 The standard approach in machine learning is to evaluate the system on a set of *standard* benchmark datasets, ensuring that they are independent of the training data and that they cover a range of tasks and domains.

 To supplement standard methods, a less standard, more casual approach is taken.
 Not necessarily following a strict hypothesis but rather probing the model application capabilities to discover unexpected patterns and limitations, constantly assessing the AI's success and failures in different *communicative scenarios*.
 The approach is less about conveying strict information and more about a mix of _doing_ things.